la2050/archive/_projects/2016/lit-is-a-community-block-party-with-curated-lights-and-music-featuring-local-sfv-talent.md

   riders","Participation in neighborhood councils","Rates of
   volunteerism","Residential segregation","Total number of local social media friends and connections Angelenos have"]
+project_proposal_impact:
+  - Social & emotional support
+  - Cultural events
+  - Public/open streets gatherings
+  - Government responsiveness to residents’ needs
+  - Public transit riders
+  - Participation in neighborhood councils
+  - Rates of volunteerism
+  - Residential segregation
+  - Total number of local social media friends and connections Angelenos have
+project_proposal_description: >-
+  LIT is a community block party under the stars, with an integrated, interactive audiovisual experience.
+Local students will learn how to build, program and install specially curated light installations to accompany a series of live DJ sets at a community block party on Reseda Boulevard.
+LIT will also feature local artists, performers and businesses from the San Fernando Valley in a fun, night market atmosphere.
+project_areas:
+  - San Fernando Valley
 project_proposal_best_place: >-
   LIT will be a block party celebration of San Fernando Valley history, art and culture in the heart of the San Fernando Valley - on the Reseda Blvd Great